-6. RISKS AND UNCERTAINTIES
+7. RISKS AND UNCERTAINTIES

-The Plan invests in various investment securities, as discussed in Note 3.
+The Plan invests in various investment securities, as discussed in Note 4.
 Investment securities are exposed to various risks including, but not limited to, interest rate, market, and credit risks.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect Participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.

 The Plan's exposure to concentrations of credit risk is limited by diversification of investments across all Participant directed fund elections.
 In addition, the investments within each Participant directed fund election are further diversified into various financial instruments, with the exception of the Humana Unitized Stock Fund which principally invests in Humana common stock.
+If a Participant selects the PCRA option, the Participant directs whether and how such amounts will be diversified.